hbmorrison/qmk_firmware/keyboards/ferris/keymaps/hbmorrison/readme.md

-# Hannah's Ferris Scoop Layout
+# Hannah's Ferris Sweep Layout

 This is my first attempt at a layout for my new Ferris Scoop.
 I am attempting to integrate Colemak DH, which is new to me, and keep everything else as familiar